 Welcome to Spin the Globe Project!
-I’m Anna, a twenty-something with an appetite for adventure, a desire for simplicity, and nomadic tendencies.
+I’m Anna, a 27-year-old dreamer with an appetite for adventure, a desire for simplicity, and nomadic tendencies.
 Hence why I live in a self-converted, self-contained, solar-powered van with my dog Cagney.

-After graduating with degrees in Sustainability and International Development, a few things were true about my life.
+After graduating with a degree in Sustainability and Global Health, a few things were true about my life.
 I was more lost than ever, I felt relatively unqualified to start any type of career, and I had an itch to know more.
 So, I packed my bags and set off in pursuit of becoming a global citizen.

-So how did I go from being a travel-seeker with a day job, to a full-time nomad in a van?
+So, how did I go from being an international aid worker & travel seeker to a full-time nomad in a van?

 So, I converted this Ford, Transit cargo van…

-or read more about Spin the Globe Project here.
+or read about Spin the Globe Project here.